Mhdez221993/JavaScript/glossary.md

 ## JavaScript interpreters
 A JavaScript interpreter is a program that can read and execute JavaScript code.
 It takes the JavaScript code as input, parses it, and then executes the instructions it contains.
+* V8 by Google
+* SpiderMonkey by Mozilla
+* JavaScriptCore by Apple
+* ChakraCore by Microsoft

 ## High-level
 JavaScript is considered a high-level programming language because it uses natural language elements and abstracts away low-level details.
 This means that developers can write code in a way that is easier to read and understand, without worrying about the underlying hardware or operating system.